Sumith1896/csympy/GSoC 2015 proposal Sage.md

 ##Benefits to Community
 CSymPy has been very promising in the CAS competition with Sage considering it as a symbolic engine[[4](https://groups.google.com/forum/#!topic/sage-gsoc/WbmAJAaGlhs/discussion)] which will soon be implemented. <br/>
-Benefits to Sage<br/>
+Benefits to Sage
 * Eventually CSymPy will be used as a symbolic engine of Sage, implementing missing features will be necessary and polynomial is a high priority one.
 * Sage already uses SymPy.
-Once CSymPy is shipped as a fast SymPy core, SymPy will be benifitted and hence Sage.<br/>
+Once CSymPy is shipped as a fast SymPy core, SymPy will be benifitted and hence Sage.

 SymPy is not a mentoring organisation this year, hence will not have projects under them.
 CSymPy is still in early stage, with support, it can grow.<br/>

 ##Summary of discussions[1]